-pe defined as methodologies, tools, technologies, services, processes, partnership/cooperation as solutions should be:
+Ac programme reversorutions can be defined as methodologies, tools, technologies, services, processes, partnership/cooperation agreements.
+To be counted for this indicator the solutions should be:

 - jointly developed: through the involvement of organizations from at least 2 programme countries tested in real life conditions - easily transferable to further territories of the programme the solution should include a list of actions needed for it to be uptaken or upscaled by further organisations.